brahmkshatriya/echo-extension-template/HANDBOOK.md

 We will divide our code into segements to keep things easier to read and help others be able to contrib to your project, we will also stick to the kotlin indent style and syntax rules (because people will shit on you otherwise)
 Your main class file should only contain declarations and overrides, you are advised to not implement any of the logic in this file but rather to call functions from other files
 > [!NOTE]
-> We do not have control over the style you code but please trust me on this and follow the rules I've set
+> We do not have control over your style of code but please trust me on this and follow the rules I've set

 ## Main Interfaces
 Your main class extends some interfaces to define what it supports